 In accordance with Government Auditing Standards, we are required to report findings of significant deficiencies.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies in the Bureau's internal control described in Exhibit I below to be significant deficiencies.
+We consider the deficiency in the Bureau's internal control described in Exhibit I below to be a significant deficiency.